How to look after your teeth if you can’t get to your orthodontic appointment

 If a poking wire is causing discomfort, use tweezers to put the wire back into place.
 Alternatively, you can use nail clippers to clip the wire behind the last bracket.
 Then use orthodontic wax to cover up the sharp ends.
 Just ensure you sterilise all equipment before putting it in your mouth.

 If a bracket breaks, it can still rotate and move along the wire.
 This rarely causes pain and can be fixed by your orthodontist at your next appointment.
-In the meantime, use sterilised tweezers to slide the bracket along the wire so it sits between two teeth or in the centre of your tooth, to avoid discomfort.
+In the meantime, use disinfected tweezers to slide the bracket along the wire so it sits between two teeth or in the centre of your tooth, to avoid discomfort.

 Sore and ulcers